R

 Metal roofing, slate, clay/concrete tiles, or cedar shakes.
 Steep pitch provides excellent drainage and durability.

 Compared to a flat roof of the same footprint, a 10:12 pitch roof has about 30.2% more surface area due to the slope.
-Factor this into your material calculations using a pitch multiplier of ×1.302.
+Use our roof area calculator to convert your footprint to actual roof surface, or go straight to shingle and cost estimates with a pitch multiplier of ×1.302.